-Three years ago I wrote an article titled 3 Secrets to Aging Well.
-And while I still stand by the three step original morning routine, there are two more that I have come to believe are equally important for aging well.
+Last year I wrote an article titled 3 Secrets to Aging Well.
+And while I still stand by the three-step original morning routine, there are two more that I have come to believe are equally important for aging well.
 The 3 Secrets article was based on a book given to me by my good friend and partner in Prime Women, Jan.
-The book was Alternative Aging by Suzy Grant.
-While her book is loaded with lots of great advice, and I would highly recommend reading it if you’re serious about aging naturally and healthfully, I found three of her recommendations easy to follow, saw the results, and have stuck with them for years, as has Jan (who looks fabulous by the way!).
+The book was Alternative Ageing by Suzy Grant.
+The book is loaded with lots of great advice, and I would highly recommend reading it if you’re serious about aging naturally and healthfully.
+I found three of her recommendations easy to follow, saw the results, and have stuck with them for years, as has Jan (who looks fabulous, by the way!).

-There have been two more “secrets” I’ve stumbled onto that have greatly impacted my general overall health.
+There have been two more “secrets” I’ve stumbled onto that have significantly impacted my general overall health.
 I’ve now incorporated them into my morning routine for aging well.

 The Tibetan lamas were so convinced of their ability to maintain a youthful body they named these exercises “rites.”
 They believed the only difference between youth and old age is the spin rate of the chakras – the body’s seven major energy vortexes – and the quickest way to regain health and vitality is to start these energy centers spinning normally again.
 There are five simple exercises that supposedly accomplish this, but whether any of that is true about the chakras or not, I do not know.
 However, there are lots of benefits to adding these to your morning routine.
 A few of them are:

-Several months back, a study caught my eye that was so astounding in it’s findings that I had to research it further.
+A while back, a study caught my eye that was so astounding in its findings that I had to research it further.
 Researchers in Belgium set up a six-week study to determine if the order of men’s morning routines would make a difference in how they metabolized fat.
 The group that exercised before breakfast gained almost no weight from all that overeating and showed no signs of insulin resistance.
 They also burned the extra fat they consumed more efficiently.

-The experiment confirmed the Belgium study findings – that men should eat after exercising to maximize fat-burning.
-But women need to eat before exercising and we need to wait for at least 90 minutes after a workout before eating again.
+The experiment confirmed the Belgium study findings – that men should eat before exercising to maximize fat-burning.
+But women need to eat after exercising, and we need to wait for at least 90 minutes after a workout before eating again.
 You can read the entire story in The Antidote to Overeating.

-I now do try to do at least 30 minutes of exercise each morning after breakfast, making sure I’m getting my heart rate up to 70% of my maximum heart beat.
-While 30 minutes is not long enough to lose weight unless you have quite a bit to lose, it is enough to burn off the extra calories I find myself eating on a pretty regular occasion.
-The results of adding this to my morning routine became visible very quickly with less fat around my middle and much firmer thighs.
+I now try to do at least 30 minutes of exercise each morning after breakfast, making sure I’m getting my heart rate up to 70% of my maximum heartbeat.
+While 30 minutes is not long enough to lose weight unless you have quite a bit to lose, it is enough to burn off the extra calories I find myself eating on a pretty regular basis.
+The results of adding this to my morning routine became visible very quickly, with less fat around my middle and much firmer thighs.